Vitamin D prevents spreads Viruses like corona.,

 Vitamin D and food sources

-Open to speculation, Drake says, is that deficiencies of vitamin D may have worsened in recent years as more people became aware of the risks of skin cancer and aggressively avoided sun exposure or used sunscreen lotions, on themselves and their children.
-Experts still agree that a fairly modest amount of sun is enough—perhaps 10-15 minutes of exposure on your arms and face about three times a week.
+Vitamin D may has worsened in recent years as more people became aware of the risks of skin cancer and aggressively avoided sun exposure or used sunscreen lotions, on themselves and their children.
+Experts still agree that a fairly modest amount of sun is enough--perhaps 10-15 minutes of exposure on your arms and face about three times a week.
 Sunburn should of course be avoided.

-Alternatively, you also can get vitamin D from some foods, including vitamin fortified milk and some cereals or breads—assuming you don’t have a diet rich in oily fish.
+Alternatively, you also can get vitamin D from some foods, including vitamin fortified milk and some cereals or breads--assuming you do not have a diet rich in oily fish.
 For higher levels, supplements are usually necessary.